robfairh/arfc.github.io/_posts/2017-08-23-andrei-landis.markdown

 reactor designs more broadly.
 This work culminated in two conference paper submissions to the 2017 American Nuclear Society Winter Meeting.

-ARFC is lucky to have an accomplished group of students and are particularly delighted to congratulate Andrei on this award.
+ARFC is lucky to have an accomplished group of students and we are particularly delighted to congratulate Andrei on this award.
 It recognizes something of great importance to our mission : the humanity and dedication required to pursue an advanced degree in nuclear engineering.